 Early Head Start

-Minimum Associate Degree (2-Year) in Early Childhood Education (ECE) /Child Development and two (2) years demonstrated experience working with infants/toddlers; must have a valid State of Ohio Driver’s License and transportation as position requires significant and on-going travel; computer literacy; Summit County residency; fingerprint/background checks conducted.
+A minimum of a Child Development Associate (CDA) Certificate or higher in Child Development/Early Childhood Education and experience working with infants and toddlers; applicants with college degrees in Child Development/Early Childhood Education preferred; must have a valid State of Ohio Driver’s License and transportation as position requires travel; computer literacy; post-employment physical and criminal background checks conducted.

 $16.38 per hour / $1,310.40 Bi-weekly, Pay Level 7 (Child Development Credential-CDA)

 $18.69 per hour / $1,495.20 Bi-weekly., Pay Level 8 (2-Year Degree, ECE/Child Development)

 $20.56 per hour / $1,644.80 Bi-weekly., Pay Level 9 (4-Year Degree, ECE/Child Development)

 Medical, Life, Dental, Prescription, 403-b Retirement Plan with employer matching, Paid Holidays, Employee Assistance Program and other benefits as applicable to work classification